-Mean $\delta^{15}N$ was higher in surface samples at all compliance sites (PP1-PP4), compared to surface samples from the two reference sites (PPR1 and PPR2) (Figure 10).
-At each site, mean $\delta^{15}N$ of periphyton was higher in the surface samples than for the bottom samples (Figure 10).
-In bottom samples, mean $\delta^{15}N$ was very low compared to surface samples and similar between the compliance sites and reference sites (Figure 10).
-The high mean periphyton $\delta^{15}N$ at the surface but not in bottom samples (Figure 10) suggests that the influence of the buoyant TWW plume is restricted to the surface.
+Mean δ 15N was higher in surface samples at all compliance sites (PP1-PP4), than surface samples from the two reference sites (PPR1 and PPR2) (Figure 3.5).
+At each site, mean δ 15N of periphyton was higher in the surface samples than for the bottom samples (Figure 3.5).
+In bottom compliance site samples, mean δ 15N was very low compared to surface samples and to reference site samples (Figure 3.5).
+The high mean periphyton δ 15N at the surface but not in bottom samples (Figure 3.5) suggests that the influence of the buoyant TWW plume is restricted to the surface.